 I’ll first speak to the issue of gifts, which was raised in many submission to the Committee.
 While I believe the gift prohibition is serving its purpose of safeguarding public trust in the practice of lobbying, I do recognize that the $100 annual limit introduced five years ago may be out of date considering inflation and the rising costs of hospitality.

 Therefore, I would not be opposed to adjusting that annual limit, within reason, in a way that still reflects and maintains the purpose of mitigating undue influence.
+I also would not be opposed to adjusting the time-period for the gift calculation to shift from a rolling 12-month period to a calendar year.
+And I do not have significant concerns about exempting gifts that are offered but never given, from the gift prohibition and reporting requirements.

 As I just mentioned, the underlying purpose of the gift prohibition is to prevent undue influence.
 There has been research to show that any gift - be it a small token of appreciation, or a meal or a cup of coffee - can influence a decision maker.
 The gift prohibition’s narrow exception allows for instances of modest gift-giving in situations where that is socially expected.
 Relaxing these rules or carving out categories of gifts from the prohibition risks opening the door to exploitation and undermines the purpose of the gift prohibition.

+I also would not be concerned about limiting the requirement to report government funding to BC provincial sources only.
+One of the benefits of reporting government funding received from governments outside British Columbia, is that it shines a light on situations where non-BC governments and foreign governments attempt to indirectly influence BC public policy by funding lobbying activities in this Province.
+With that said, we've also heard concerns that much of the funding received by organizations lobbying in this province may have nothing to do with the actual lobbying activity or outcomes.
+We think, through careful legislative drafting, it would be possible to craft a requirement in the Act that focuses transparency on government funding that relates to the lobbying activity of an organization.

 The other area I would like to comment on is the issue of value neutrality when it comes to how the LTA is applied.
 You have heard throughout your consultations that some lobbyists recommend that some categories of lobbyists should be excluded from the Act, and that a two-tiered structure would eliminate the burden placed on lobbying that is done “in the public interest”.

 I disagree.
 The strength of the LTA is that it is a value neutral legislation that applies to anyone who is paid to influence BC public office holders.
 A two-tiered structure threatens the transparency provisions of the Act, and would introduce value judgements that are impossible to make.
 What one person believes is in the public interest will vary from another.
 It is a positive feature of the Act that it does not make these value decisions.